binary-com/daily-report/_posts/en/2017-07-05-UK-Under-Pressure.md

 ---
 ## Morning Report: 07.00 London

 This morning, the British pound remains under pressure after construction PMI dropped slightly below expectations yesterday.
-The EUR/GBP is rising this morning, with the GBP/USD down for a third straight day in a row.
+The EUR/GBP is rising this morning, with the GBP/USD down for a third straight day.

 The US dollar is on the rise again this morning after markets closed for Independence Day.